Scott Pilgrim Vs The World | 2010

 When Scott challenges Lee to perform a "grindy-thingy" on his board down the handrail of Baldwin Steps, he chalks up a second victory.

 The coffee shop, in which Scott’s sister Stacey (Anna Kendrick) works and where Scott bumps into his ex, Envy Adams (Brie Larson) – now singer with The Clash at Demonhead, was the branch of Second Cup at 535 Queen Street West, on the corner of Augusta Avenue.
 It's another location that's closed – replaced by Aroma Espresso Bar.

 Sex Bob-omb find themselves having to support Envy's band and Scott must face another ex, the band's bassist, psychic vegan Todd Ingram (Brandon Routh) at rock venue Lee’s Palace.
 The famous psychedelic mural at 529 Bloor Street West now fronts restaurant Bombay Roti.
 Don't panic.
 Lee’s lives no, though its entrance has now been moved to the side of the club.

 Scott faces the fourth ex, Roxy (Mae Whitman), at the after-party, held in the Artscape Wychwood Barns, 601 Christie Street, Wychwood – a former streetcar repair barn, just to the east of Scott and Wallace’s Regal Heights apartment.

-Finally, Gideon’s (Jason Schwartzman) ‘Chaos Theatre’ club is another set, built in the Cinespace Studio.
-The exterior was constructed on Front Street East and Cherry Street, and it’s alongside another well-used location, the Canary Grill.
+The 'Chaos' frontage is nothing more than a set, constructed across Front Street just east of the junction with Cherry Street, a block north of the Distillery.
 This much used crossroads was also the site of ‘Safe house B’ in Matthew Vaughn’s film of Kick-Ass.